Kengeki-no/DeFogger/readme.md

 ## Features

-- Clear map fog
+- Clear map fog from unvisited areas
-- Zone levels
+- Zone levels on mouse hover
-- Fishing levels
+- Fishing levels on mouse hover
 - Player and Cursor Coordinates on the main map